wordofwarning/wordofwarning.org/current/2016-hazard/index.md

 Tickets: FREE/unticketed, turn up + discover activity around the square.

 #### More
-Manchester's stripiest festival returns to unleash a sixth wave of bizarre behaviour on the city centre, blurring the boundaries between art and activism… random actions, strange antics, ludic activities + surprising sprees of eccentricity.
+Manchester's stripiest festival returns to unleash a sixth wave of bizarre behaviour on the city centre, blurring the boundaries between art and activism… random actions, strange antics + ludic activities.

+<iframe src="https://www.google.com/maps/d/embed?mid=zUP9hOfLluWs.kfWwdpVK74IU" width="640" height="480"></iframe>

-Hazard is really aimed for you to encounter by chance, and will be paperless on the day; a schedule will appear here in June.
+Hazard is really aimed for you to encounter by chance, and will be paperless on the day — participating artists and a schedule will appear here during June.
 To get a feel for it, see Hazard 2014's [programme](/archive/2014-hazard) + [image gallery](/galleries/2014-hazard).

 #### Credits
 [Hazard](/hab/hazard) 2016 is produced by [hÅb](/hab), in collaboration with the participating artists; supported using public funding by Arts Council England + funded by Manchester City Council. <small>Header image: Antje Hildebrandt, 2014</small>